Chapter 5

 [w('VB',';~Ip','stand')]

-5.4.3 Catenative verbs with active voice past participle complements
+5.4.3 Catenative verbs with active voice past participle clause complements

-An active participle clause is found with ip_ppl_active of (5.22) for overall structure labelled IP-PPL, together with any extension from the Ext parameter.
-This works with a subsequent call to verb_phrase_layer that sets the clause state to being active_voice.
-To find a past participle the Infl parameter is set to the value of past_participle.
+The ip_ppl_active rule of (5.20) finds an active participle clause for overall structure labelled IP-PPL, together with any extension from the Ext parameter.
+This works with a subsequent call to verb_phrase_layer with an active setting for Voice.
+A past participle clause follows when Infl is set to en_participle.

 {